 Publications & Manuscripts Under Review

 Warren, Clarisse & Burge, Ryan.
-“Conflicted Partisans: When Political Identity is Accompanied by Discontent Toward President Trump.”
+“Conflicted Republicans: When Political Identity is Accompanied by Discontent Toward President Trump.”
 (Under Review)

 Abstract: Interparty conflict has long been a source of interest for political science scholars; however, with an increasingly polarized political system, it is important to examine sources of intraparty conflict and discontentment.
 This article makes the distinction between consistent partisans (partisans who share party-consistent attitudes, beliefs, and behaviors) and conflicted partisans (people who identify as partisan yet fail to resemble the party which with they identify).
-Using the Trump administration as a case study, we use 2018 Cooperative Congressional Election Survey (CCES) data to examine the ways in which conflicted partisans differ from consistent partisans.
-We find that conflicted partisans tend to share different demographic characteristics, policy positions, and voting behaviors than their consistent partisan counterparts.
+Using the Trump administration as a case study, we use 2018 Cooperative Congressional Election Survey (CCES) data to examine the ways in which conflicted Republicans differ from consistent Republicans.
+We find that conflicted Republicans tend to share different demographic characteristics, policy positions, and voting behaviors than their consistent Republican counterparts.

 Haas, Ingrid.
 J., Warren, Clarisse., & Lauf, S. J. “Political neuroscience: Understanding how the brain makes political decisions.”
 Invited chapter to appear in D. Redlawsk (Ed.), The Oxford Handbook of Political Decision Making.
 Oxford University Press.
 (Forthcoming, 2020).
 Peer Reviewed.
 Preprint available: https://psyarxiv.com/kvzcf/

 Warren, Clarisse and Barton, Dona-Gene.
 (2019).
 “Scandal, media effects and political candidates.”
 In H. Tumber and S. Waisbord (Eds.)
 The Routledge Companion to Media and Scandal.
 New York, NY: Routledge.